Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 Receiving an adult diagnosis of ADHD or Autism can come as a shock.

-There might be a sense of profound relief—finally, an explanation for all the difficulty.
-Alternatively, this kind of news can seem like the end of the world.
-If you get stuck in a fixed mindset, a determination of neurodivergence might plunge you into deep feelings of sadness and regret.
+If you’re lucky, there will be some sense of relief—finally, an explanation for all the difficulty.
+But it’s important to mention that this kind of news can sometimes seem like the end of the world.
+If you get stuck in a fixed mindset upon discovering your “deficits”, a determination of neurodivergence might plunge you into deep feelings of sadness and regret.

-You may look back at years of struggle, wondering what might’ve been different if only you’d known what was really going on.
-And it’s hard to accept that things won’t suddenly “get better” in the way we once hoped—because we’ll never be neurotypical.
+Prone to rumination in the first place, you may look back at your years of struggle and wonder what might’ve been different if only you’d known what was really going on with you.
+And it’s hard to accept that things won’t suddenly “get better” in the way we once hoped—because you’ll never be neurotypical.

 But things can get better.
 In fact, they can get much better, and the path to a brighter future lies in your self understanding, responsibility, and bravery.
 (Ever heard of a growth mindset?)

-I speak from both personal experience—as someone with a divergent brain—and from working with clients on home organizing and productivity projects when overwhelm and difficulty with task initiation leads them to chronic disorganization, which can quietly chip away at their peace of mind and overall happiness.
+I speak from both personal experience—as someone with a divergent brain—and from working with clients on home organizing and productivity projects.

-For this reason it’s worth asking the hard questions and doing the inner work to find our optimal flow.
+For this reason I’m a firm believer in bravely asking the hard questions and doing the inner work to find our optimal flow.
 It takes courage to look at ourselves honestly—to identify strengths and limitations without shame or ego—but that clarity is where real transformation begins.

 Cultivating Self-Awareness